“Start something that matters.” –Blake Mycoskie, TOMS Shoe Company. We believe it…

-Toms shoe company founder Blake Mycoskie said, “Start something that matters.”
-We believe it.
-We started this company to impact more than a bottom line – we started it to impact communities and our profession.
-We have a commitment to pay our success forward.
-We pay it forward by giving our time, money, and talent to communities and economic developers.
+We started this company to impact more than a bottom line – we wanted to impact communities and our profession.
+We have a commitment to pay our success forward, and we do that, by giving our time, money, and talent to communities and economic developers.

-In 2014, we decided to give away one consulting project a year through a competitive proposal process.
-Up to $25,000 worth of our services.
+In 2014, we started a program to give away one consulting project a year, up to $25,000 worth of our services, through a competitive proposal process.
 Crazy, right?
 Some told us so.
 We did it and loved it.
-Winners have included the four town Alliance of South Charlotte Communities, Cabarrus County, Wayne County Development Alliance and the City of Graham.
+Winners have included Cabarrus County, Wayne County Development Alliance and the City of Graham, Blacksburg Partnership and Waynesboro, VA.
 Projects have ranged from raising awareness of nontraditional career pathways for girls and women to strategies to promote the hiring of military spouses to downtown revitalization.
-We are currently working with Blacksburg to revamp the YP Network.
+We are currently working with Lancaster County, SC on a redevelopment project.
 We look forward to continuing The Creative Give Back.
 Send us your bright ideas.

-Creative EDC sponsored the first Women’s Leadership Forum in February 2016.
-We invited economic developers to come together to LEARN and return to the office prepared to LEAD.
-The program supports leadership development, career development, professional networking, and leading-edge topics in economic development.
-2019 is our fourth year sponsoring the forum.
-Here are a few things participants had to say about their experience: Read more
+Creative EDC sponsored the first Women’s Leadership Forum in February 2016 and throught that program we have provided professional development to around 500 people.
+We invite economic developers to come together to LEARN and return to the office prepared to LEAD.
+The program provides leadership development, career development, professional networking, and leading-edge topics in economic development.
+Read more

 The Creative Resource Library offers free research for economic developers.
 Check back often for white papers, free research, and how-tos.